-- 12. "Secured obligation."
-The term "secured obligation" covers any obligation the performance of which is secured by an assignment of rents. - 13.
+- 13. "Secured obligation."
+The term "secured obligation" covers any obligation the performance of which is secured by an assignment of rents. - 14.
+"Security instrument."
+This definition is similar to that used in Section 102(19) of the Uniform Nonjudicial Foreclosure Act, and recognizes that the title given to a document by its parties is not dispositive of whether the document is a security instrument.
+Instead, the key issue is whether the document creates a security interest in real property.
+The definition thus covers a mortgage, deed of trust, deed to secure debt, or any other document used by the parties to create a security interest in real property. - 15.
 "Security interest."
 Under the Act, a security interest arises in any transaction, regardless of its form, in which a person receives or retains an interest in property for the purpose of securing an obligation owed to that person.
-Thus, the term "security interest" as used in this Act would cover both a security interest in "rents" taken by an assignee as well as a security interest in the proceeds of rents taken by a secured party under the provisions of Article 9 of the Uniform Commercial Code. - 14.
-"Sign."
-This definition is media-neutral and comparable to that contained in
+Thus, the term "security interest" as used in this Act would cover both a security interest in "rents" taken by an assignee as well as a security interest in the proceeds of rents taken by a secured party under Article 9 of the Uniform Commercial Code.

-Uniform Commercial Code § 2-103(1)(p).

-15. "Submit for recording."
+- 16. "Sign."
+This definition is media-neutral and comparable to that contained in Uniform Commercial Code § 2-103(1)(p). - 17.
+"Submit for recording."
 This definition is comparable to that contained in Section 102(21) of the Uniform Residential Mortgage Satisfaction Act.
 To "submit for recording" means that the person has submitted a document that has complied with the appropriate legal requirements for the document submitted, along with required fees and taxes, to the appropriate recording official.
-Whether an assignment of rents that is submitted for recording is actually recorded is determined by the state's recording act.

-16. "State."
-This definition is the boilerplate definition of the term as used in uniform acts.

-17. "Tenant."
-For purposes of this Act, a "tenant" is any person that holds a right to possess or occupy the land of another and is thereby obligated to pay rents.
-The Act defines "rents" to include sums payable by occupants of land that do not have a possessory interest in the land and thus do not stand in a landlord-tenant relationship with the assignor.
-Although the Act treats such a licensee as a "tenant" for the purposes of this Act, it does not render such a licensee a tenant within the meaning of the state's law of landlord-tenant law.
+Whether an assignment of rents that is submitted for recording is actually recorded or otherwise binds third parties is determined by the state's recording act. - 18.
+"State."
+This definition is the standard definition of the term as used in uniform acts. - 19.
+"Tenant."
+For purposes of this Act, a "tenant" is any person that holds a right to possess or occupy the real property of another, or who actually possesses or occupies that real property, and is thereby obligated to pay rents.
+The Act defines "rents" to include sums payable by certain occupants of real property that do not have a possessory interest in the real property and thus do not stand in a landlord-tenant relationship with the assignor.
+Although the Act treats such a licensee as a "tenant" for the purposes of this Act, it does not render such a licensee a tenant within the meaning of the state's landlord-tenant law.
 Thus, for example, nothing in this Act would grant a licensee the benefit of the state's forcible entry and detainer statutes, the benefit of an implied warranty of habitability, or any other right recognized under the state's general law of landlord and tenant.